Umbraco in Load Balanced Environments

 - Scheduled publishing - to initiate any scheduled publishing for documents

 Umbraco will automatically elect a "Scheduling server" to perform the above services.
-This means that all of the servers will need to be able to resolve the URL of either: itself, the Master server, the internal load balancer or the public address.
+This means that all of the servers will need to be able to resolve the URL of either: itself, the Backoffice server, the internal load balancer or the public address.

-For example, In the following diagram the replica node f02.mysite.local is the elected "Scheduling server".
-In order for scheduling to work it needs to be able to send requests to itself, the Master server, the internal load balancer or the public address.
+For example, In the following diagram the node f02.mysite.local is the elected "Scheduling server".
+In order for scheduling to work it needs to be able to send requests to itself, the Backoffice server, the internal load balancer or the public address.
 The address used by the "Scheduling server" is called the "umbracoApplicationUrl".

 By default, Umbraco will set the "umbracoApplicationUrl" to the address made by the first accepted request when the AppDomain starts.
 It is assumed that this address will be a DNS address that the server can resolve.